 Suddenly I was single, having moved back to San Francisco from Santa Barbara.
-I’d only tried online dating sites once before getting married, so I decided to explore the digital dating landscape further.
+I’d only tried online dating once before getting married, so I decided to explore the digital dating landscape further.
 I wasn’t really sure where to start, so I figured researching the top dating providers would help me make the best decision about which provider to sign up with.
-If I wanted to find the right person, first I had to find the right online dating sites.
+If I wanted to find the right person, first I had to find the right online dating community.

 Overwhelm with Online Dating Sites